 Some fellow members at the dojo where I practice have asked about ways to relax tight shoulder muscles.
-What follows is my journey in this area and ways I have explored with the help of friends, my chiropractor, massage therapists, meditation teachers and sensei‘s.
+What follows is my journey in this area and ways I have explored with the help of friends, my chiropractor, massage therapists, yoga instructors, meditation teachers and sensei‘s.
 May this article be of value to all who may be experiencing a similar issue and in need of relief.
 Please note the disclaimer below.*

 Tension is who you think you should be.
 Relaxation is who you are. – Chinese Proverb

 I have struggled with tight shoulders for many years in kendo.
 Early on, I was likely oblivious to them – noticing them haphazardly after a shiai or keiko had I been stiff, slow, anxious or with a very strong desire to “win” or do my best.
 During my years in Japan, a teacher and professor, Yokoyama Naoya (横山直也) Sensei, would admonish me with a gentle smile saying “Relax the shoulders” (肩に力を抜いて, katani chikarawo nuite) when he noticed my tense shoulders at practices.** Then about ten years ago, when the tension and pain in the shoulder, upper back and neck area became more prevalent, I began a journey for relief and healing there.

 Though still a work-in-progress, I have now become more aware of my shoulders and state of mind – and more relaxed there during practices and matches.
 This is largely due to an array of tools and techniques acquired over the years and listed below.
 Some, like deep-tissue self-massage therapy and posture checks, have become indispensable.
 They not only help prevent, reduce or release the tightness in my shoulders, but they have also helped me strike hits with more ease (less stiffness) and speed.
 My body feels better and more responsive.